-Now, that we have seen the benefits of the best website security and the different types of attacks that you can experience on your website, let us see the different methods you can use to secure your website.
+Now, that we have seen the benefits of the best website security services and the different types of attacks that you can experience on your website, let us see the different methods you can use to secure your website.

 1. Regular checks on website security and vulnerabilities

-It is important that you regularly scan and check your websites for any threats and vulnerabilities that may allow automated attacks to affect your website.
+You must regularly scan and check your websites for any threats and vulnerabilities that may allow automated attacks to affect your website.

 cWatch Comodo, the best website protection services provider is one of the leading tools that you can use to scan and remove any malware that wants to compromise the integrity of your website.
 It is freely available and you can upgrade to premium use for advanced protection to prevent future attacks.